 2.3 The two most significant obstacles to meditation

-In order to really progress in meditation and deepen one’s practise in order to take of the many benefits, you will need to overcome both distraction and lethargy.
+In order to really progress in meditation and deepen one’s practice in order to take of the many benefits, you will need to overcome both distraction and lethargy.
 These two have a course and subtle form.
 For this article, I will focus on an explanation of only the course form of both as these are the most important to overcome for most people.

 Distraction, at its most basic, is simply the fact that while focusing on one thing, our mind is hijacked by something else.
 It could be a thought, memory, emotion, or sensation.